ClickHouse/ClickHouse/docs/en/interfaces/http.md

 ![Web UI](../images/play.png)

 In health-check scripts use `GET /ping` request.
 This handler always returns “Ok.” (with a line feed at the end).
 Available from version 18.12.13.
-If users want to get more sophisticated health checks, it can use the `GET /replicas_status` request.
+See also `/replicas_status` to check replica's delay.

 ``` bash
 $ curl 'http://localhost:8123/ping'